-Eight days.
-Easy and relaxing cycling along the meandering banks of the Danube River, from village to village on quiet cycling paths - the ideal way to explore the rich art, history and architecture of the Austrian Empire.
+Seven nights; six days of easy cycling along the meandering banks of the Danube River, from village to village on quiet bike paths - the ideal way to explore the rich art, history and architecture of the Austrian Empire.

 Hotel Residenz, Passau

-Today’s ride begins with the beauty of Sauwald - a densely-wooded granite river valley, which leads to the phenomenal meander at Schlögen, formed where the impermeable granite forces the Danube to flow back on itself.
+Today’s ride begins with the beauty of Sauwald - a densely-wooded granite river valley which leads to the phenomenal meander at Schlögen, formed where impermeable granite forces the Danube to flow back on itself.
 You will rest tonight nestled in this hairpin turn of the river.
 BLD

 Hotel Donauschlinge, Schlögen